 This course is at the Advanced Level, designed for confident, accomplished riders with several years of regular riding experience.

 You must be 14 years of age or over.
 Please ring Stephanie Meadows, Centre Manager, to have a chat prior to the course to ensure that it is the right choice for you.
 Tel : 07970 726830.

 In order for us to ensure the welfare of our horses, we operate a personal weight restriction of no more than 13 stone.
 All riders will be weighed prior to the start of the course.

 The course will alternate between flatwork schooling and jumping.
-The focus is to support the horses and improve their way of going.
-Participants will work through the scales of training in order to achieve this both on the flat and over fences.
+The focus is on supporting the horses and improving their way of going.
+Participants will work through the scales of training in order to achieve this, both on the flat and over fences.

 We have a great range of horses at the College but - as their welfare is paramount - you will only be mounted on horses which suit your height and weight.

 This could narrow down the selection of horses we can offer you.

 There will be no formal assessment, although you will receive verbal feedback during and at the end of each lesson and will be set targets for improvement.